The difference between Unit Trust vs ETF and why you should look at other perspectives for investment

 Consider this, a cup of Starbucks Coffee is expensive.
 If someone were to say a cup is expensive just because a cup of Starbucks Coffee is expensive, you will think that it is silly because it is the coffee inside the cup that makes it expensive.

 Cup = Unit Trusts, Starbucks Coffee = High-Cost Investment Strategies

 Similarly, Unit Trusts are just tools to carry out investment strategies.
 They are expensive because they are most commonly used to implement high-cost investment strategies.
 Therefore, when looking at an investment tool, it is the investment strategy that should be looked at instead of the tool by itself.

 There are Unit Trusts that are used to implement low-cost investment strategies which makes them low-cost Unit Trusts.
-MoneyOwl uses low-cost Unit Trusts from Dimensional Fund Advisors which align to our investment philosophy to create our low-cost portfolios.
+MoneyOwl uses low-cost Unit Trusts from Dimensional Fund Advisors which align with our investment philosophy to create our low-cost portfolios.

 Why not use low-cost ETFs?

 Let’s address this question by first introducing Exchange Traded Fund (ETF).
 ETFs, unlike Unit Trusts, have a good reputation as a cheap and good investment tool that everyone should invest in.

 Similar to a Unit Trust, an ETF is a tool that happens to be mainly used for carrying out low-cost investment strategies.